A coffee cup tied him to a 1972 murder. He killed himself hours before he was convicted, police say.

 For two weeks, the jury had heard testimony of the sexual assault and murder of Loomis.
 Miller grew increasingly worried that the DNA evidence was solid and would likely lead to him spending the rest of his life in jail, according to court testimony reported on by the Everett Herald.

-Sheriff’s deputies found Miller, who posted $1 million bond last November, dead at his home just before 10 a.m.
+Sheriff’s deputies found Miller, who posted a $1 million bond last November, dead at his home just before 10 a.m.
 Monday.
 The cause of death has not been confirmed and will be determined by the Snohomish County Medical Examiner’s Office, police said.

 The case goes back decades, when, on a warm Wednesday afternoon, Loomis rode her white 10-speed bicycle to visit her horse at a stable six miles away.
 As she neared the halfway point, a witness saw Loomis pass by, wearing a crop top, jeans and “waffle-stomper” boots, which she had borrowed from her 12-year-old sister, according to the Herald.